The Witcher (video game): Game engine

-The Witcher is powered by a modified version of the Aurora Engine by BioWare, optimized heavily for the game's singleplayer requirements.
+The Witcher is powered by a modified version of the Aurora Engine by BioWare, but using its own rendering engine. optimized heavily for the game's singleplayer requirements.
 Many changes have been introduced to the original engine; some of them are described below.

 One of the most important changes to the Aurora Engine involved developing the in-game environments in 3ds Max and then exporting them into the game engine, rather than using a tile-based system.
 This allowed the developers to make every environment unique from the others, rather than recycling the same tiled objects over and over again in different environments.
 CD Projekt's version of the engine also supports lightmaps generated in 3ds Max.
 Shadows created this way are reported to look more realistic, and provide better game performance.

 The modified engine also includes texture paint, a special tool that allows the developer to paint the environment using custom textures.
 New realistic skyboxes and water effects designed specifically for The Witcher were added to the engine.
 Natural light during various phases of the day is realistically altered, and the day and night transitions serve to enrich the game's ambiance.
 The weather can dynamically change between various states, such as clear skies, light rainfall or thunderstorms.

 Other significant changes include motion-captured animation, improved physics modeling, new mechanics, and a new combat system.
 Additional modifications include the introduction of portals and the inclusion of other graphical effects, such as glows, advanced dynamic shadows, blurs and others.